+I’m staring at my computer screen.
+Nothing happens.
 I need a story.
 Preferably one about my exciting expat life here in Moldova, this mysterious country almost nobody has heard of or has any idea where it is.
-Right now this is what I see outside my window and it is not exciting.
+Right now this is what I see outside my window and it is not inspiring.

 The sidewalks are frozen and slippery, sort of like my mind feels today.
 Okay, this is not a story, but writing teachers will tell you to just start writing.
 Anything.
 Anything at all.
 Just let the words come out.
 So that’s what I’m doing.
 Let’s see what happens.